 The Varnum is an incorporated nonprofit public library with an opaque governance system.
 The Crescendo Club Library Association (CCLA) is the nonprofit that owns the library.
 The board is made up of five library trustees elected by the town (or appointed by the selectboard, in some cases) and some CCLA members.
-In March 2021, after our director's resignation, my colleagues and I asked Lara Keenan, then VTLIB's Governance Consultant, about the Varnum's governance structure and about other libraries with similar structures.
+In March 2021, after our director's resignation, my colleagues and I asked Lara Keenan, the Vermont Department of Libraries (VTLIB) Governance Consultant, about the Varnum's governance structure and about other libraries with similar structures.
 Lara told us about two such libraries, but she said that both were "pursuing changing their governance structure to make it less complex."